maherharb/MATE-T580/Lectures/Lesson_01_Dataframe_Manipulation_github.md

 Undoing the grouping
 --------------------

-Sometimes we may want to `ungroup` the data frame to perform a different `group_by` opertaion on the same data:
+Sometimes we may want to `ungroup` the data frame to perform a different `group_by` operation on the same data:

 ``` r
 df_cars2 <- group_by(df_cars, cyl)